iamdurga/iamdurga.github.io/_posts/2021-11-8-r-basic-part2 .md

 [1] "The index value is 2"
 ```
 # Repeat Loop
-They repeat the same operation untill it hitting the stop key or by inserting special function to stop them.
-Repeat loop are important in algorithms optimization and maximization.
-As an syntax `repeat expression`
+Repeat loops repeat the same operation until they encounter a stop key or a special function that stops them.
+Repeat loops are important in algorithm optimization and maximization.
+Their syntax is as follows: `repeat { expression }`.

-The next statement is used to discontinue one particular cycle and skip to the next.
+The `next` statement is used to discontinue one particular cycle and skip to the next one.

 ```R
 x <- 1